Electric car charging at home

 A recent report found searches for electric cars jumped by 91% in a day at the start of the recent crisis at the fuel pumps.
 But interest in electric cars isn’t a blip: the government has set 2030 as its target to ban the sale of new petrol and diesel cars.

-And under new laws ministers plan to introduce later this year, electric car chargers will be built into all new homes and offices.
-But most people will need to adapt our homes to accommodate a charging point.
+But most people will need to adapt their homes to accommodate a charging point.

 Electric car charging at home.
 Where do I start?

 To charge your electric car at home, you’ll want to get a ‘wallbox’ installed – this is an electric car charging point which takes the form of a wall-mounted box.
 In most cases you’ll need off-street parking like a driveway or garage, but check with your preferred wallbox provider.
 While you can plug your electric car into a regular three-pin wall socket, it will take an extremely long time to charge – typically upwards of 30 hours.

 Do I need to ask permission to charge my electric car at home?

 If you have off road parking and you’re installing a wallbox, you don’t need to apply for planning permission, providing certain conditions are met.
 These include its size and the fact it can’t face onto or be within two metres of a public highway.
 For leasehold properties, depending on the terms of the lease, you may need to ask your freeholder for consent too.